A new characterization of (pre)liminary C*-algebras: Fell compactification

 \subsection{Fell spaces and their compactification}

-In this section we recall a \emph{compactification }construction for spaces that are not necessarily Hausdorff, due to Fell.
-Let $X$ be a countably compactly based $T_{0}$ space.
-Denote by $F\left( X\right) $ the space of \emph{closed }subsets of $X$.\ The Fell topology on $F\left( X\right) $, as defined by Fell in \cite{fell_hausdorff_1962}, is the topology that has as sub-basis of open sets the sets of the form
+Let $X$ be a Fell space.
+Denote by $F\left( X\right) $ the space of \emph{ closed }subsets of $X$.\ The Fell topology on $F\left( X\right) $, as defined by Fell in \cite{fell_hausdorff_1962}, is the topology that has as sub-basis of open sets the sets of the form